martinspedro/SO-notes/README.md

 Currently this work is **highly experimental and not yet scientific reviewed**.
 **Do not trust this notes by themselves**.
 They are meant to complete other materials, **not replace them**

-## :bug: Known bugs

-:red_circle: Some footnotes are duplicated and don't correspond to their correct footnote

 ## Roadmap

 - [ ] Curate Raw notes